The SIP Connector module will permit connecting a cloud hosted PBX to Bitrix24 (not more than 10 PBX can be connected to

 As configuring PBX connection using Rest API is mostly done in the app downloaded on Marketplace (you can learn how to connect your PBX in the app description or contact the app developer), this article is about connecting cloud hosted PBX using SIP connector.

 You have free minutes available to make outbound calls in order to test the functionality.
 If you plan to use your PBX for outbound calls, you have to pay for the license by clicking the button Buy SIP-connector.
 The number of free minutes and the active license term is displayed on the Balance and Statistics page> in the Telephony section.

 You can accept incoming calls at no cost via your Bitrix24 SIP PBX.
 Use free minutes to test the service and if you like it click Buy SIP-connector button.

-- You need to buy SIP-connector only once, no matter how many SIP PBXs you need to connect.
+- You need to buy only one SIP-connector, no matter how many SIP PBXs you need to connect.

 - SIP-connector needs to be purchased separately and is not related to Telephony balance.